Welcome! Thank you for joining me today, my name is Ann. I am a Specialized Workplace Advocate and Coach.

 Workplace coercive control refers to a pattern of behavior in which an individual or group exerts undue influence over employees, often through intimidation, manipulation, or psychological pressure.
 Workplace coercive control can be significantly influenced by abuse by proxy and mobbing cliques, which often target employees who resist or fail to meet their demands.
+This behavior disregards the feelings and rights of the affected individuals, creating an environment where conformity is enforced at all costs.
+The tactics employed by these groups frequently mirror cult-like dynamics, further exacerbating the toxic atmosphere within the workplace.

 The workplace pattern of manipulative behaviors under coercive control aims to dominate employees through hostile work environment creation.
 The employee faces excessive monitoring and isolation from colleagues while facing intimidation through threats and humiliation and restricted access to resources and information.
 The actions of coercive control remove personal freedom from employees while causing emotional and psychological harm which makes it a workplace violence tactic.

 The practice of coercive control leads to complete loss of personal dignity which results in major negative effects on mental health and work performance.
 The abuse of one employee creates a poisonous workplace atmosphere which blocks teamwork and hinders both creativity and employee satisfaction.
 Organizations need to identify and handle coercive control because it enables them to protect employees from harm.
+Workplace bullying and micromanagement exist as coercive control which uses manipulation and intimidation to force employees into specific behaviors and decision-making.
+The method of control takes away personal freedom from employees while establishing an atmosphere of fear which makes them follow orders instead of working through normal communication channels.

+Workplaces become toxic when managers use micromanagement because it restricts employee freedom and creative thinking.
+Excessive manager control over teamwork activities breaks down employee trust while causing team members to become dissatisfied.
+Team members develop lower morale because their skills and work value receive no recognition when they lack freedom in their work.
 The practice of micromanagement creates obstacles that block both productivity and innovation in the workplace.
 The need for constant manager approval from employees leads to delayed decision-making and decreased operational performance.
 The management approach that restricts employee freedom will drive experienced staff to leave their jobs because they want to work in environments that offer greater autonomy and support.

-The workplace environment continues to become toxic when employees experience continuous surveillance and forced compliance which results in lower employee morale and reduced work performance.
+The workplace environment continues to become even more toxic when employees experience continuous surveillance and forced compliance which results in lower employee morale and reduced work performance.
 A workplace culture that supports respect and employee empowerment requires organizations to identify coercive control as a harmful practice and not promote the hostile environment.

 What Are the Health Symptoms of Coercive Control on Employees?